Ali-Mikael/Pen-testing/h4-cert.md

 <img width="225" height="74" alt="2026-04-20-01:03:08" src="https://github.com/user-attachments/assets/f448ab1b-9176-411b-9c63-851ce6764a2b" />

-This was a complete bust.
-I did the lab for 5 hours and didn't even complete it... 😂😂😂
+MISSION FAILED!

-But not to be too negative, at least I learned something more about HTTP requests / methods that I didn't know before and got more familiar with Mitmproxy!
+At least I learned something more about HTTP requests / methods that I didn't know before and got more familiar with Mitmproxy.

+Might revisit this in the future, who knows..

 Till next time, adios! 🫡